 As much as they’re despised as a monolithic collaboration nightmare, an interesting finding in the survey was that emails are still the most popular tool when it comes to digital work.
 Nearly 82.9% of those surveyed reported emails to be an indispensable part of digital work while other work collaboration tools came in at 10.5%.

-So we’ve identified that more tools are a big problem.
-How big of a problem are they?
-Luckily one of the core findings from the survey point to a large number of organizations, nearly 84.2%, using less than half a dozen applications for digital work.
+How big of a problem are more tools when you build a digital workplace?
+One of the core findings from the survey point to a large number of organizations, nearly 84.2%, using less than half a dozen applications for digital work.
 The ones with bigger problems were those that used up to 10 applications for work.
-Luckily that’s only 15.8%.
+On the bright side, that’s only 15.8% of organizations worldwide.

 Tools, and more tools complicate work.
 They’re the most blamed cause in losses of productivity at 55.3%.
 However, there were more interesting findings.
 Almost 43.4% of respondents said productivity would gain a huge boost if meetings became more concise and efficient.
 Other findings were a tilt towards “no meeting” days and lesser chat.